delhoume/flashfile/README.md

 # implementation

 The format is very simple to parse, as it is separator based with a limited number of tokens and states.
-A sample inplementation is given in Javascript with a decoding and comparison tool.
+A sample implementation is given in Javascript with a decoding tool.

-The only difficulty is dealing with single **LOCATION** tokens, in the sample implenation there is a description of the number of mosaics per city, it is only needed to resolve single location tokens.
+The only difficulty is dealing with single **LOCATION** tokens, in the sample implementation there is a description of the number of mosaics per city, it is only needed to resolve single location tokens and make a general cas of LIL_00 by introducing a start attribute

 The other only ;-) difficulty is dealing with LIL starting number.
 To get rid of these issues, just do not use single location tokens.